Blog

 • warehouse_id (Foreign Key): Links to the Warehouses table

-• quantity_on_hand: Current unit count at that location
+• quantity_on_hand: Current count at that location

 Performance Optimization for Inventory Databases